 The Message (MSG)

 29-33 No one abuses his own body, does he?
 No, he feeds and pampers it.
-That’s how Christ treats us, the church, since we are part of his body.
+That's how Christ treats us, the church, since we are part of his body.
 And this is why a man leaves father and mother and cherishes his wife.
 No longer two, they become “one flesh.”
-This is a huge mystery, and I don’t pretend to understand it all.
+This is a complex mystery, and I don't have a complete understanding.
 What is clearest to me is the way Christ treats the church.
 And this provides a good picture of how each husband is to treat his wife, loving himself in loving her, and how each wife is to honor her husband.

 Saturday, July 6, 2013